MicrosoftDocs/learn/learn-pr/student-evangelism/train-test-predictive-ai-model-nasa/includes/1-introduction.md

 In this module, you will:

 - Learn what neural networks are
-- Train an artificial intelligence model
+- Train an AI model
 - Test the model by having it classify various space rocks

 ## Prerequisites

 - Ability to write and run introductory Python programs
 - Visual Studio Code, Python Extension, and Jupyter Notebooks installed
-- Artificial intelligence libraries installed
+- AI libraries installed